 Computational linguistics is the science of understanding and constructing human language models with computers and software tools.
 Researchers use computational linguistics methods, such as syntactic and semantic analysis, to create frameworks that help machines understand conversational human language.
 Tools like language translators, text-to-speech synthesizers, and speech recognition software are based on computational linguistics.

 Machine learning is a technology that trains a computer with sample data to improve its efficiency.
 Human language has several features like sarcasm, metaphors, variations in sentence structure, plus grammar and usage exceptions that take humans years to learn.
 Programmers use machine learning methods to teach NLP applications to recognize and accurately understand these features from the start.

 Deep learning is a specific field of machine learning which teaches computers to learn and think like humans.
-It involves a neural network that consists of data processing nodes to resemble human brain operations.
+It involves a neural network that consists of data processing nodes structured to resemble the human brain.
 With deep learning, computers recognize, classify, and co-relate complex patterns in the input data.

 NLP implementation steps

-Typically, the NLP process begins by gathering and preparing unstructured text or speech data from sources like cloud data warehouses, surveys, emails, or internal business process applications.
+Typically, NLP implementation begins by gathering and preparing unstructured text or speech data from sources like cloud data warehouses, surveys, emails, or internal business process applications.

 The NLP software uses pre-processing techniques such as tokenization, stemming, lemmatization, and stop word removal to prepare the data for various applications.